tc39/proposal-shadowrealm/explainer.md

 ### <a name='ThirdPartyScripts'></a>Third Party Scripts

 We acknowledge that applications need a quick and simple execution of Third Party Scripts.
 There are cases where **many** scripts are executed for the same application.
 There isn't a need for a new host or agent.

-The Realms API allows integrity preservation of globals - including built-ins - of root and incubator Realms, setting specific boundaries for the Environment Records.
+The Realms API provides integrity preserving semantics - including built-ins - of root and incubator Realms, setting specific boundaries for the Environment Records.

 Third Party Scripts can be executed in a non-blocking asynchronous evaluation through the `Realm#import()`.

-There is no immediate access to the application globals - e.g. `window`, `document`.
+There is no need for immediate access to the application globals - e.g. `window`, `document`.
 This comes as a convenience for the application that can provide - or not - values and API in different ways, like frozen properties set in the `Realm#globalThis`.
-This also creates several opportunities for customization with the Realm Globals not colliding with unforgeables values (`window.top`, `window.location`, etc).
+This also creates several opportunities for customization with the Realm Globals and prevent collision with other global values and other third party scripts.

 ```js
 import { fmw } from 'pluginFramework';